-DHCS established network adequacy standards in accordance with State and Federal law and regulations based on county population density for specific provider types.
 If the MCP is unable to meet Time or Distance standards based upon the geographic accessibility analysis, it must request DHCS approval for an alternative access standard (AAS) as detailed in APL 23-001 and below in Section 3: Alternative Access Standards.
+Due to this year's changes in technology and methodology, DHCS received a significant increase in the AAS submissions compared to prior ANC reporting years.